About compliance codes review

-Compliance codes provide duty holders with practical guidance on how to comply with their legal requirements under the Occupational Health and Safety Act 2004 (OHS Act) and OHS Regulations 2017.
-While the guidance provided in a code is not mandatory, a duty holder who complies with a code will – to the extent it deals with their duties or obligations under the OHS Regulations – be considered to have complied with those duties or obligations.
+Compliance codes (codes) provide duty holders with practical guidance on how to comply with their legal requirements under the Occupational Health and Safety Act 2004 (OHS Act) and Occupational Health and Safety Regulations 2017 (OHS Regulations).
+While the guidance provided in a compliance code (code) is not mandatory, a duty holder who complies with a code will – to the extent it deals with their duties or obligations under the OHS Regulations – be considered to have complied with those duties or obligations.

 Compliance codes open for public comment

 The following eight proposed codes were made available for public comment from 1 May to 9 June 2017.

 - Hazardous Substances Compliance Code

 - Excavation Compliance Code

 The following two proposed codes were made available for public comment from 8 November to 6 December 2017.

 - Removing Asbestos in Workplaces Compliance Code